-Fine wine and magnificent views are what you can expect from the Clyde Park vineyard.
-Its location on the truly unique hills surrounding the Moorabool River, 30km north of Geelong, places Clyde Park at the forefront of cool-climate viticulture.
+Delectably fine wine and magnificent views are what you can expect from the Clyde Park vineyard.
+Its location on the truly unique hills surrounding the Moorabool River, thirty kilometres north of Geelong, places Clyde Park at the forefront of cool-climate viticulture.

-The history of Clyde Park and the Bannockburn region dates back to the 1800s, when the area was first explored.
-The site was first developed around 1837 by a group known as The Clyde Company.
-It was thought that these partners had come from the lowlands of Scotland, not far from the River Clyde.
+The history of Clyde Park and the Bannockburn region dates back to the 1800s when the area was first explored.
+The site was initially developed around 1837 by a group known as the Clyde Company.
+It was thought that these partners had come from the lowlands of Scotland, not far from the Clyde River.
 Their close proximity to the river was where the name, The Clyde Company, originated from.
-This group of settlers thus named the land and its surroundings, Clyde Park.
+This group of settlers thus named the land and its surrounds, Clyde Park.

-Clyde Park has won many accolades, including a gold medal and trophy for Best Chardonnay at Le Concours des Vins, as well as receiving the VIC100 award for its Block D Pinot Noir.
-In addition to this, Clyde Park’s Block F College Pinot Noir received 97 points from James Halliday, which is no surprise, as Clyde Park was rated as a 5-star winery in the 2016 Australian Wine Companion.
-Visit the cellar door to experience these exceptional wines for yourself or view its Facebook page for more information on upcoming events and promotions.
+Clyde Park has won many accolades, most recently Best Shiraz in the 2018 National Wine Show of Australia and back to back trophies for Best Geelong Entry in the Australian Pinot Noir Challenge.
+In addition to this, Clyde Park’s Block F College Pinot Noir received 97 points from James Halliday, which is no surprise, as Clyde Park was rated as a 5-red Star winery in the 2020 Halliday Wine Companion.
+Visit the cellar door to experience these exceptional wines for yourself or find Clyde Park on Facebook for more information on upcoming events and promotions

 ⇐ 2017 Pinot Noir